 Head of The Department

-Computer Science & Engineering is the field which deals with analyzing and designing hardware, software, and operating systems for a computer system.
-Our students are trained in software design and the integration of hardware and software.
-The Department has well equipped laboratories with a good number of personal computers, servers and latest software’s like Oracle, Rational Rose, MATLAB, .NET etc. The Central Computing facility and internet center with 60 Mbps are managed by the Department.
+Computer Science & Engineering is the field which deals with analyzing, designing hardware, software and operating systems for a computer system.
+Our students are trained in Programming skills, software design, Integration of Hardware and Software.
+The Department has well equipped laboratories with 400+ latest Computers, Servers and latest software’s like Oracle, Rational Rose, MATLAB, .NET etc. The Central Computing facility and internet center with a speed of 60 Mbps which are managed by the Department.